 Spoiler Warning Below

 Greta is left in charge of Brahms as his parents are away on an extended holiday.
-She is given a list of peculiar rules of which she ignores initially.
 The parents treat the doll as if he is a real living boy, giving him music lessons and reading to him, and Greta is to do the same.
-The only visitor to the estate is Malcolm, a grocery delivery man.
+She is given a list of peculiar rules as well, which she ignores initially.
+Her only visitor to the estate is Malcolm, a grocery delivery man.
 He informs Greta of the sad history of the family.
 That Brahms was a real boy who died in a fire over 20 years ago.

 As Greta settles into life at the home, while ignoring the rules, she begins to experience strange things.
 She can hear a child crying and her things tend to go missing.
 Even more frightening is that she sometimes finds Brahms in new positions and places.
 She realizes that Brahms is “alive” and recognizes that she must follow the rules to appease him.

 The film is very creepy overall.
 Just like Dead Silence and Annabelle, we are left wondering what is the secret hiding behind the dolls vacant stare.
 It’s such an interesting concept with a mystery hidden deep within – and it’s a fun one to explore.
 On the surface, there are many great jump scares and moments that leave the viewer uneasy.

 After Greta’s abusive ex Cole surprises her at the home, he becomes enraged by her love of the doll and her refusal to return to the US with him.
 He rips Brahms from her grasp and smashes the doll into pieces.
 The lights begin to flicker and movement can be heard from behind the walls.
 Cole places his head against a mirror to hear where the noise is and it bursts.
 They look on in horror as an adult Brahms, wearing a similar porcelain mask, crawls through.